ellisp/blog-source/_posts/2025-08-15-timeuse-summary.md

 For the vertical axis of our first plot, we can get total fertility rate from various sources, but one convenient one that gives an estimate for each country for each year on a standardised, comparable basis is the UN's World Population Prospects.

-We have several challenges in using this data:
+We have several challenges in using all that data:
 * The official SDG indicators don't actually include an obvious single dimensional summary of gender share of housework, so we will need to construct it with something like `male_share = male / (male + female)`.
 Where `male` is the proportion of men's time spent on dometic chres and carework, `female` the equivalent for women.
 We can make a composite indicator like this because the denominator (total time in the day) for both `male` and `female` is the same.
 * Some countries have multiple observations (more than one year with a time use survey) and we'd like to incorporate them somehow.
 When we get to statistical modelling, this implies the need for some kind of multilevel model with a country-level random effect as well as residual randomness at the country-year level.
 On a chart, we can show these multiple observations by connecting points with segments, and visually differentiating the most recent observation from those in earlier surveys.
 This is much better than just picking one survey per country.
 * The years of time use surveys vary significantly over a 20+ year time period, so we should expect a possible time effect to complicate any inference we do.
 We need to take this into account both in our statistical modelling and our visualisations.